jobinthompu/NiFi-Storm-Integration/README.md

 9) No you can Change the code as needed, re-built the jar and re-submit the topologies.

-## Extending NiFi Flow to ingest data directly to Phoenix using PutSql processor (Work In Progress)
+## Extending NiFi Flow to ingest data directly to Phoenix using PutSql processor

 1) Lets go ahead and kill the storm topology from command-line (or from Ambari Storm-View or Storm UI)